 "You cannot control your initial feelings or what others will think about you or your teen.
 It is not up to you or because of you that your child's gender is unfolding in a way you never imagined.
 But you have choices about how you will respond to this unexpected turn of events in your life." p.
 26

 Next, the book explores gender and what it means.
 The authors define the different terms you might encounter as you learn more about your child and what it means for them to be transgender.
 They discuss the difference between gender and sexuality and how gender evolves as we mature.
-They explore all the myths surrounding transgender people and especially how it relates to teenagers.
-Finally, they cover the different variations of being transgender: non-binary and gender fluid and genderqueer and Intergender and people who identify as transmasculine and transfeminine.
+They explore all the myths surrounding transgender people, especially how they relate to teenagers.
+Finally, they cover the different variations of being transgender: non-binary and gender fluid and genderqueer and Intergender, and people identifying as transmasculine and transfeminine.

 "It can be valuable to think of a person's gender as something that grows and matures over time." p.61

-The next few chapters talk about adolescence and how it impacts how transgender people view their gender and ways to help them come to have a positive sense of identity.
+The next few chapters talk about adolescence and how it impacts how transgender people view their gender and ways to help them develop a positive sense of identity.
 This is important to help prevent feelings of anxiety, depression, and even self-harm that can come from having a vague sense of self (p.99).

 The rest of the book is for parents.
-Chapter 6 is titled “What Keeps You Up at Night” and is not easy to read, if we are honest.
-If you Google Search “transgender” and go to the GLAAD website, right on the FAQ page, you will read some grim statistics.
-If that is one of your first search results on the day your child first comes out (as it was mine), you will spend a good part of that day crying.
+Chapter 6 is titled "What Keeps You Up at Night" and is not easy to read if we are honest.
+If you Google Search "transgender" and go to the GLAAD website, right on the FAQ page, you will read some grim statistics.
+If that is one of your first search results on the day your child first comes out (as it was mine), you will spend most of that day crying.

-This chapter is honest about the hardships that transgender people face, and what the mental health risks are especially for teenagers.
-If your child came out as a young adult, you might learn about things your child suffered through as a teenager that you weren’t even aware of.
-They give you a heads up that it will be difficult to read when you first start it.
+This chapter is honest about the hardships that transgender people face and what the mental health risks are, especially for teenagers.
+If your child came out as a young adult, you might learn about things your child suffered through as a teenager that you weren't even aware of.
+They warn you that it will be difficult to read when you first start it.
 Have tissues ready.
 Take a break when you finish it.

 "There is strong evidence that family support is the key to greater health and well-being for these teens.
 Your love and support have a significant impact." p.
 155